Amplify Online Retail ETF

 The Funds adopted guidance requiring entities to present gross obligations for secured borrowings by the type of collateral pledged and remaining time to maturity.

-As of January 31, 2024, the Fund had loaned securities and received cash collateral for the loans.
+As of December 31, 2024, the Fund had loaned securities and received cash collateral for the loans.
 The cash collateral is invested by the Securities Lending Agent in accordance with approved investment guidelines.
 Those guidelines require the cash collateral to be invested in readily marketable, high quality, short-term obligations; however, such investments are subject to risk of payment delays or default on the part of the issuer or counterparty or otherwise may not generate sufficient interest to support the costs associated with securities lending.
 The Fund could also experience delays in recovering its securities and possible loss of income or value if the borrower fails to return the borrowed securities, although the Fund is indemnified from this risk by contract with the Securities Lending Agent.